robinucar/cat-world/README.md

 ## Improvements

 ### Testing
-I can write unit tests for app using JEST and React Testing Library
+I can write unit tests for the app using JEST and React testing library.

 ### Styling
-I can use some css framework such as Bootstrap, Material UI
+I can use some css framework such as Bootstrap, Material UI to improve client side.

 ### Server Side
 I can refactor server js file.
-Rout logic can go route file, controller logic (req data usage, response wrap, and send) can stay in controller file , and an ApiService class can do api call to thecats API.
+Route logic can go route file, controller logic (reqeuest, response wrap and send) can stay in controller file , and an ApiService class that can do API calls to the thecats API.

 I can add user authentication.

-I can also make post, put, delete requests to thecats API.
-This requests give me chance to upload cat images and details, and also will be able to edit  uploaded data.
+I can also make POST, PUT, DELETE requests to the thecats API.
+These requests give me the chance to upload cat images and details, and also will be able to edit and upload data.

 ### Client Side
-I can also filter data by character, dog frient, child friend etc, I can create pagination.
+I can also filter data by character, dog friendliness, child friendliness etc, I can implement pagination.
-I can create an ApiKey and will be able to upload cat image and cat details.
-Also with Api I can wote cat features.